iviviano/Algorithms/Grading/HW5.md

 TOTAL:          98/100
 ```

 Nice job!
-If you are confused about the issue with you error testing, feel free to talk to @
+If you are confused about the issue with you error testing, feel free to talk to @mollyfeldman or @iviviano or me

 ## Sampad and Khalid [Sampad_Khalid_Minischeme](https://github.com/orgs/24sp-oberlin-csci275/teams/sampad_khalid_minischeme)